|Home Page About HRTI Contacts Press Releases|

 There are two channel radios in each taxicab.
 There is a voice channel and a data channel.
 The voice channel allows the driver to speak directly to the Dispatcher if he or she has a question or needs assistance.
 The data channel continues to simultaneously dispatch requests for taxi service when a driver is on the voice channel.

-Each taxicab also has cameras installed.
-The cameras store photos of everyone getting in or out of the cab.
+Each vehicle also has cameras installed.
+The cameras store photos of everyone getting in or out.
 Additionally, each vehicle is equipped with a panic button.
-If it is pushed, it alerts the Dispatcher that the driver is in need of the police.
-The Dispatcher is able to find the driver’s location through the GPS antennae and send the police to the driver’s location.
-Some of the vehicles are equipped with video cameras.
+If it is pushed, it alerts Operations that the driver is in need of the police.
+Operations is able to find the driver’s location through the GPS antennae and send the police to the driver’s location.
+Many of the vehicles are equipped with video cameras.
 These cameras store 20 seconds of video inside and outside of the vehicle every time a certain G force is obtained or the panic button is pressed.

 6304 Sewells Point Road Norfolk, Virginia 23513